seeebiii/simple-data-storage/README.md

 # simple-data-storage
 A node.js server receiving data via REST.
-This is a simple server for testing purposes.
+This is a simple server for testing purposes, i.e. data is just stored in-memory.

 ## How-to
 1. Checkout the project using: ```git clone git@github.com:seeebiii/simple-data-storage.git```